BayatGames/RedRunner/README.md

 </p>

 ## APPCoins Plugin Integration Example
 This is just an example of how you can integrate the appcoins plugin into your game.
+For this example, after the first death if the player wants to play again he has to buy a life.
 1. Download [Appcoins unity package](https://github.com/AppStoreFoundation/AppcoinsUnityPlugin/blob/develop/AppCoins_Unity_Package.unitypackage).
 2. At Unity open your game's folder and import the Appcoins unity package you just downloaded.
 You can do this by clicking in 'Assets' -> 'Import Package' -> 'Custom Package...'.
 You have to import everything except the '/Appcoins/Example' folder that is optional.
 This folder is just another integration example.
 ![picture](Screenshots/Appcoins_Integration_2.gif)